-The Gage Hill Crafts crew decided to take a mini vacation in Montréal last weekend.
-The primary purpose was to attend the annual beer festival, Mondial de la Bière, held each year, but as usual we found time to do lots of walking and eating.
-I said “as usual” but this time was different as it was the first time Nancy had been to Montréal.
+The Gage Hill Crafts crew decided to take a mini vacation in Montréal last weekend for the Montreal Beer Festival, or as it is known there, Mondial de la Bière.
+This was also the first time Sarah’s mother Nancy had been to Montréal.
 In fact, it was the first time she had left the country since she was a student living in Germany.
 She got her passport last year in anticipation of our trip to Scotland and Wales later this summer, so why not break it in with a quick jaunt to Canada?
 Parfait!

 After making arrangements for our friend Ryen to take care of our menagerie, we set up out early Thursday morning.
 The weather for the drive was beautiful, and there was practically no traffic until we arrived in the city.
 Even so we arrived at our favorite hotel, Hotel Château de L’Argoat, a bit too early to check-in, but since one of the rooms was ready they let us park the car and we stowed the luggage in that room before heading out to explore.